2018 UMBC vs. Virginia men's basketball game

-UMBC coach Ryan Odom grew up as a Virginia fan, the son of former UVA assistant coach Dave Odom, and recalls the experience of being in attendance to cheer on the Cavaliers as they advanced to the Final Four in 1984.
+UMBC coach Ryan Odom, the son of former Virginia assistant coach Dave Odom, grew up as a UVA ball boy, and recalled the experience of being in attendance when the Cavaliers advanced to the Final Four in 1984.
+As fate would have it, Odom became the Virginia men's basketball coach in 2025.

 Background

 At the start of this game, NCAA tournament No. 16 seeds were 0–135 all-time against No. 1 seeds since the tournament field expanded to 64 teams in 1985.
 Although there had been close games, such as the 1989 Georgetown vs. Princeton game, a No. 16 seed had never managed to hold a lead through the end of a game.

 UMBC

 UMBC entered its 2017–18 season under second-year head coach Ryan Odom.
 A preseason America East Conference coaches' poll picked the Retrievers to finish third in their league, and incoming senior guard Jairus Lyles earned Preseason All-Conference honors.
 The team completed the regular season with a 24–10 record and a second-place finish in the America East.
-Lyles, who averaged a team-high 20.3 points per game, and another senior guard, K. J. Maura, were named First-Team and Third-Team All-Conference respectively, with the latter earning America East Defensive Player of the Year accolades.
+Lyles, who averaged a team-high 20.3 points per game, and another senior guard, K. J. Maura, were named first-team and third-team all-conference, respectively, with the latter earning America East defensive player of the year accolades.

 On March 10, 2018, UMBC won the 2018 America East tournament after Lyles made a three-pointer with 0.6 seconds left to defeat top-seeded Vermont in the championship game.
 The win handed the Retrievers an automatic NCAA tournament berth, their second appearance ever and their first since 2008, when they suffered a 66–47 loss to Georgetown in their opening game.
 It also gave UMBC its 24th win of the season, tied for most in program history.
-Before the team's NCAA Tournament opener against Virginia, guard-forward Joe Sherburne said, "We know we can go out there and have fun and play hard, and we really don't have anything to lose, so it'll be we go out there and play loose."
+Before the team's NCAA tournament opener against Virginia, guard-forward Joe Sherburne said, "We know we can go out there and have fun and play hard, and we really don't have anything to lose, so it'll be we go out there and play loose."
+Five years later, Fairleigh Dickinson would become the second 16 seed to upset a number 1 seed as they would upset top seed Purdue 63–58 in the 2023 NCAA tournament.